shubhii19/appointment/README.md

-# 🌍 Multi-NGO Crowdfunding Website

-A full-stack web platform that connects multiple NGOs with donors to support social causes through transparent crowdfunding, event tracking, and report generation.
-Built using the **MERN stack**, this project ensures secure transactions, easy management, and a seamless donor experience.
+# 🏥 Doctor Appointment Booking Application

+A full-stack web application that allows patients to book appointments with doctors online.
+It provides a seamless experience for both doctors and patients — enabling real-time slot booking, appointment management, and email notifications for confirmations and reminders.

+Built using the **MERN Stack (MongoDB, Express.js, React.js, Node.js)** for performance, scalability, and security.

 ---

 ## 💡 Overview

-This platform helps NGOs raise funds efficiently and allows donors to contribute to causes they care about.
-Admins can manage NGOs, verify campaigns, and track donations with analytics dashboards.
+The **Doctor Appointment Booking Application** simplifies the process of scheduling doctor consultations.
+Patients can register, browse doctors by specialization, check available slots, and book appointments instantly.
+Doctors can manage their schedules, accept/reject appointments, and view patient details from their dashboard.

 ---